Here’s a few examples of how I may help YOU…

 …and a little bit of a trickster*

-I’m a mentor, a leader and ax expert naturalist.
-As a suburban New Jersey teen, I met a life-changing mentor, Jon Young, who helped set me on journey naturalist, mentoring and leadership skills.
-That journey led me to many other mentors, and landscapes that taught me priceless lessons.
+As a suburban New Jersey teen, I met my first mentor, Jon Young, who set me on a journey as a naturalist, a mentor and a leader.
+That journey led me to many other mentors, students and landscapes that have taught me priceless lessons.
+For the past 25 years, I’ve lived and worked in both human and wild communities in New England.

-As a lifelong student & teacher…I’m ready to Guide you.
-With years of focused naturalist and wildlife tracking studies, a Master’s degree in Natural Resources and years of professional development – I know the student experience.
+With decades of focused naturalist and wildlife tracking studies, a Master’s degree in Natural Resources, and years of professional development – I know the student experience.

-I’ve been teaching for 30 years: As a peer mentor of teens, a cross-country expedition leader, a college faculty member and a leader of hundreds of workshops, walks, talks and trainings.
+My teaching began as a peer mentor of teens and college students and, eventually, as a college faculty member.
+As a Registered Maine Guide, I’ve led hundreds of people in the Maine woods.
 Let my depth of experiences guide your work through nature-based consulting.

 In 1999, Kate Ehrenfeld, Matt Wild and I founded White Pine Programs.
-For 20 years, I served as Executive Director, creating a very successful nature-connection program working with dozens of partners.
-My leadership, success and good-nature earned the respect of colleagues around the globe – connections that I utilize to help YOU achieve your goals.
+For 20 years, I served as Executive Director, creating a very successful nature-connection organization collaborating over 100 partners.
+My leadership, success and results earned the respect of colleagues around the globe – connections that I utilize to help YOU achieve your goals.

 EXPERT & THOUGHT LEADER